Kong/docs.konghq.com/app/_hub/kong-inc/basic-auth/index.md

 ### 2.2.0

-* Starting with {{site.base_gateway}} 2.7.0.0, if keyring encryption is enabled and you are using basic authentication, the consumer password will be encrypted.
+* Starting with {{site.base_gateway}} 2.7.0.0, if keyring encryption is enabled and you are using basic authentication, the `basicauth_credentials.password` field will be encrypted.

 [configuration]: /gateway/latest/reference/configuration